ncsa/sympa-auditor/README.md

 ```

 The first time you run the script, it opens the Sympa Web UI homepage, where you'll log in manually.
 Your session cookies are then saved for reuse in future runs.
 If there are errors with session cookies, simply delete ```cookies.pkl``` and rerun the script.

+## Caveats
+The USER_AGENT variable set in ```audit.py``` may need to be changed to the appropriate value as the script was developed on a Mac using Chrome.